List of Kannada films of 2025

 This is a list of Kannada films that were released in 2025.

 Box office collection

-The highest-grossing Kannada films released in 2025, by worldwide box office gross revenue, are as follows.The rank of the films in the following table depends on the estimate of worldwide collections as reported by organizations classified as green by Wikipedia.
+The highest-grossing Kannada films released in 2025, by worldwide box office gross revenue, are as follows.The total collection of sandalwood movies in 2025 is 1,500 crores.
+The rank of the films in the following table depends on the estimate of worldwide collections as reported by organizations classified as green by Wikipedia.
 (Note: See WP:RSP, WP:ICTFSOURCES) There is no official tracking of domestic box office figures within India.